shivrajjadhav851/SU-DevOps-cloud/README.md

-# SU-DevOps-cloud
 #  Campus Complaint & Maintenance Management System

-A DevOps & Cloud Foundation (IBM) Mini Project designed to digitize campus maintenance complaints and improve tracking, technician assignment, SLA monitoring, and resolution verification.
+###  What Does It Include?
+A Campus Compliant & Maintenance Management System it includes **Complaint Registration, Photo Evidence, Complaint Assignment, Technician Management, OTP Verification, SLA Monitoring, Reports & Analytics.**

-🎯 Objective
+###  Objective

-To replace manual complaint registers with a centralized digital platform for faster, transparent, and accountable campus maintenance.
+To create a **centralized digital maintenance system** that makes complaint handling **faster, transparent, trackable, and accountable**.

-🚀 Key Features
-📝 Online complaint registration
-📸 Photo-based issue reporting
-👨‍💼 Supervisor ticket assignment
-🔧 Technician job management
-🔐 OTP-based resolution verification
-⏱️ SLA monitoring & escalation
-📊 Maintenance reports & analytics
+###  Main Purpose

+The main purpose is to **replace manual complaint registers with an automated workflow** where every complaint can be **reported, assigned, tracked, resolved, and verified** from a single system.